Lifestyle

 Women, on average, outlive men by six to eight years.

-Women live an average of six to eight years longer than men.
-However, women tend to retire earlier than men, an average of one to two years earlier.
-This holds true in countries all over the world, not just in the United States.
+Women live an average of six to eight years longer than men but tend to retire earlier, with the average retirement age for women being 66.5 and 67.9 for men.
+This retirement gender gap is common in many countries.
 Why is the retirement age for women lower than that of men?

 There are four main reasons why women retire at a younger age than men: